 \TC[1][]{\UseVerb[#1]{TC}} \begin{SaveVerbatim}[commandchars=\\\{\}]{TC} \IdrisType{TC} \end{SaveVerbatim}

 \TTImp[1][]{\UseVerb[#1]{TTImp}} \begin{SaveVerbatim}[commandchars=\\\{\}]{TTImp} \IdrisType{TTImp} \end{SaveVerbatim}

-Thus far, our examples illustrated interaction with \Frexlib{} using \solve{}.
+Thus far, our examples have illustrated interaction with \Frexlib{} using \solve{}.
 The \solve{} function provides a similar interface to the simplifiers in (e.g.) Agda's standard library: it takes the fral or frex simplifier, the number of free variables and the abstract syntax of a goal.
 However, these simplifiers additionally provide ergonomic goal extraction with Agda's \emph{proof reflection} mechanism.

-Proof reflection is a metaprogramming paradigm, available in proof assistants and dependently-typed programming languages.
-It allows bi-directional communication between the language and its implementation.
-The language provides: a representation of its syntax; operators that construct, manipulate and destruct these term-representations; and primitives (\emph{quote}, \emph{unquote}) that \emph{reify} terms into the representation (quoting), and \emph{reflect} encoded terms into ordinary terms (anti-quoting).
+Proof reflection is a metaprogramming paradigm, available in proof assistants and dependently typed programming languages, that supports bi-directional communication between a language and its implementation.
+The language provides a representation of its terms, operators that construct, manipulate and destruct term representations, and primitives \emph{quote} and \emph{unquote} that respectively \emph{reify} terms into the representation and \emph{reflect} back encoded terms as ordinary terms.

 Given mechanisms for querying unsolved proof obligations, proof reflection enables the implementation of verified decision procedures for automatically discharging such obligations without boilerplate~\cite{boutin:reflection,christiansen-et-al:elab-reflection}.
-Coupled with the strong meta-theoretic properties that dependently-typed implementations of decision procedures can enforce (e.g.~relative soundness/completeness), reflection-driven interfaces yield easy-to-use tactics with firm guarantees.
-It is then natural to ask: is it possible to construct an interface to \Frexlib{} that uses proof reflection to avoid the need to explicitly supply the equation to discharge explicitly?
+Coupled with the meta-theoretic properties that dependently typed implementations of decision procedures can enforce (e.g.~relative soundness and completeness), reflection-driven interfaces yield easy-to-use tactics with strong guarantees.
+It is then natural to ask: is it possible to construct an interface to \Frexlib{} that uses proof reflection to avoid the need to explicitly supply the equation to discharge?

-While the answer is `yes', with example code in \figref{magic}, it is challenging to adhere to \Frexlib{}'s design philosophy: extensibility and common core reuse.
-We avoid custom reflection-based drivers for individual simplifiers, we combine proof reflection with \Frexlib{}'s design philosophy of extensibility and common core reuse and provide a single generic metaprogram parameterized by a signature and a model of a presentation.
-The metaprogram can be instantiated for simplifiers, built-in or user-defined, for any signature and presentation.
-In \figref{magic}, we invoke (a) the \idris{} elaboration script \IdrisFunction{frexMagic}, and (b) the \agda{} proof reflection macro \AgdaMacro{fragment}.
+As the example code in \figref{magic} illustrates, using proof reflection to provide such an interface to \Frexlib{} is possible in both \idris{} and \agda{}.
+Rather than designing custom reflection-based drivers for individual simplifiers, we combine proof reflection with \Frexlib{}'s design philosophy of extensibility and common core reuse and provide a single generic metaprogram parameterized by a signature and a model of a presentation.
+The metaprogram can be instantiated for any algebraic simplifier, built-in or user-defined. \figref{magic} (a) shows the invocation of the \idris{} elaboration script \IdrisFunction{frexMagic}, and \figref{magic} (b) shows the \agda{} proof reflection macro \AgdaMacro{fragment}.
 Both implementations aim to infer the abstract syntax of the goal equation based on the expected type.